DaVinci Surgical Robot

-The da Vinci surgical robot system received FDA approval in 2000 through a controversial process called “premarket notification,” often used to permit medical devices to be used without the typical rigorous testing required of new drugs.
-A number of lawsuits have been filed on behalf of da Vinci patients alleging:
+The da Vinci surgical robot system, which received FDA approval in 2000 through a controversial process called “premarket notification,” often used to permit medical devices to be used without the typical rigorous testing required of new drugs/devices, has been the subject of numerous lawsuits alleging:

 - Improper training for surgeons

 FDA Reports Serious Injuries and Deaths Linked to Da Vinci System